kyle782/Eventile/README.md

 ## Software

 We will be using Grails for our web application framework.
-Our back-end database will be using SQLite3 (built-in with Grails), and our front-end uses React.
+Our back-end database will be using SQLite3 (built-in with Grails) along with , and our front-end uses the React Javascript library.

 Our software stack includes the following:

-* Grails 3
+* Grails
 * Spring Security Rest plugin
 * Webpack
 * React